 Subjects and housing

 Both experiments were done at the Cognitive Neurobiology Lab at the Humboldt Universität zu Berlin: the subjective mean experiment in December, 2019; the objective mean experiment in June and July, 2020.
-The experiments were performed with two different sets of individual bats, and were identical in their design and procedure except for the one critical difference of the volume of reward delivered by the fixed option (see Experiment Schedule below).
+The experiments were performed with two cohorts, and were identical in their design and procedure except for the one critical difference of the volume of reward delivered by the fixed option (see Experiment Schedule below).